I was told my pain was because I have central sensitisation...now what?

 The final result

-The more this occurs and the more we flood our brain and central nervous system with neurochemicals, the more excitatory our central nervous system becomes.
+The more frequently this occurs and the more we flood our brain and central nervous system with neurochemicals, the more excitatory our central nervous system becomes.
 Thus it is 'centrally sensitised'.
-So now we have all of this incoming sensory information from the body that is not only being delivered to the brain in a more excitatory/increased sensory way, but we also have regions of the brain that are involved in detecting how to respond to sensory input that are now more active.
-So then we start to feel pain.
-But as you can see, it is not because our body is damaged.
+So now we have all of this incoming sensory data from the body that is not only being delivered to the brain in a heightened way, also interpreted in a heightened way.
+We start to experience pain, but not because the body is actually damaged.

 What drives this protective mechanism to persist?

 a.
-The underlying emotional and psychological factors that are driving the increase in neuropeptide signalling stay the same.
+The underlying emotional and psychological factors that are driving the increase in chemical 'danger' signalling stay the same.

 b.
-The brain is used to generating the same neuronal firing patterns as it has done previously.
-Your brain just wants to do the same thing it did the day before because that 95% that is subconscious only cares about you surviving, not about your happiness.
-Our brain learns to anticipate how to respond to sensory information based on what it already knows.
-This is called predictive coding and I will talk about this phenomena more in a separate post.
-But this is good news because changing this can be relatively simple.
+The brain can get efficient at generating the same neural circuits as it has done previously.
+Your brain just wants to do the same thing it did the day before because it uses less energy.
+Our brain learns to anticipate how to respond to sensory data based on prediction.
+This is actually good news because changing how we respond to sensations (emotionally, cognitively and behaviourally) can actually change the neural circuit being created for pain.

-So I hope that helps clear up 'central sensitisation' for you.
-The good news is just as your brain and nervous system has become more sensitised, they can also become less sensitised.
-And the key to this is cultivating safety within these subconscious regions of the brain and through the body.
+Just as the brain and nervous system has become more sensitised, they can also become less sensitised.
+And the key to this can be cultivating safety with mind-body modalities.

 Comments